sgoyal6/links/README.md

 [iTerm2](https://www.iterm2.com/index.html) is a versatile terminal with lots of features.
 Some of its Mac shortcuts are:

-1. `cmd-d`: Split veritcally.
+1. `cmd-d`: Split pane veritcally.
-2. `cmd-shift-d`: Split horizontally.
+2. `cmd-shift-d`: Split pane horizontally.
 3. `cmd-alt-<arrow-keys>`: Navigate among split panes.
 4. `cmd-shift-enter`: Maximize current pane and hide all the others.
 5. `cmd-;`: Autocomplete by matching words in current scrollback.
 6. `cmd-shift-h`: Show history of copied text.
-7. `cmd-opt-b`: Shows state of screen at various points in the past.
+7. `cmd-alt-b`: Shows state of screen at various points in the past.
 Navigate time by right/left arrow keys.
 8. `Preferences -> Profiles -> Window -> Transparency`: Increase the transparency a little bit to see the background text.
 Very useful.
-9. `cmd-opt-e`: Search in all tabs at once.
+9. `cmd-alt-e`: Search in all tabs at once.
+10. Click once and then `shift-click` at other place to select and copy without dragging.
+11. `cmd-t`: Opens a new Tab which you can split in its own panes.
+12. `cmd-<number>`: Takes you directly to the tab with that number.
+13. `cmd-alt-i`: Send input to all panes in current tab.
+14. `cmd-alt-shift-i`: Send input to only the current pane.